MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot.md

 Escalation rules allow you to create rules for the bot to escalate the queries to the appropriate agent.
 For escalation rules, you must [configure context variables](context-variables-for-bot.md) and set routing rules to route the customer queries.
 If the bot escalates a customer query, it's routed to the appropriate queue as per the defined routing rule.
 Even if the query is redirected to the same queue, another agent in the queue will pick the conversation as per the capacity.

-## Sample configuration to integrate a bot
+## Sample configuration to integrate an Azure bot

-The following sample provides the exact steps and configuration values to integrate a bot and then escalate the query to a human agent.
+The following sample provides the exact steps and configuration values to integrate an Azure bot and then escalate the query to a human agent.
 In this sample, three queues and three routing rules are created.
 The bot user is added to one queue, and the agents are added to the two other queues.
 Routing rules are defined in such a way that whenever a customer starts a chat, it will be first sent to the bot, and then escalated to a human agent as per the conditions defined in the routing rules.
 The workstream used in this sample is **ChatWorkStream**.

 1. [Configure the bot user as an omnichannel agent](#configure-the-bot-user-as-an-omnichannel-agent).